PPH-Myat/multi-asset-var-analysis/README.md

 ## Acknowledgements

-> Baseline modeling references and data templates provided by course instructors and senior cohorts.
+> Baseline modeling references and data templates provided by the professor and senior cohorts.
 Modified and extended by our team for educational use.